longview/SonyMDRemote/Readme.md

 The returned 7.16 TRACK NAME messages appear to have the TrackNo field set to whatever track was last playing.
 This occurs even when the MD is ejected and reinserted.

 ### 7.11 STATUS DATA
 Data2 bit 7 is listed as indicating if the TOC has been read.
-It does, but it also indicates "Not yet" state when the TOC is dirty after a write.
+It does, but it also indicates a not ready state when the TOC is dirty after a write.

+When a write protected disk is written to, this flag behaves as it would for a non-protected disc.
+The MD display does not indicate the TOC dirty status though, so the MD knows it's a protected disk, it just won't tell me!

 Track repeat modes are not documented in the base documentation, only an addendum which implies it's E12 exclusive.